House Rules

 Quarterlings

-These are half-breed halflings, in three flavours: Elflings, Dwarflings and Goblings
+These are half-breed halflings, in three flavours: Elflings, Dwarflings and Goblings.

 Classes

 Some new clerical classes.
 I didn't deliberately set out to create only clerical classes, but apparently that's a gap that needs to be filled.
 PC-grade NPC classes.
-I believe that all character levels should be roughly equal, and the standard DMG NPC classes break this pattern.
+I believe that all character levels should be roughly equal, and the standard NPC classes break this pattern.
 This is not to say that a 5th level baker should be able to slay ogres like a 5th level fighter, but that he should be as good at baking bread (and everything else in his day to day role) as the fighter is at his day to day role.
-Different mechanics

 Bard

 A Bard cannot use the Quicken Spell feat (confirmed).
-See also sorcerer.

 Cleric